-Edward Hower has published eight novels, two books of stories, and, most recently, What Can You Do: Personal Essays and Travel Writing.
+Edward Hower has published nine novels, two books of stories, and, most recently, What Can You Do: Personal Essays and Travel Writing.
 His work has appeared in The Atlantic Monthly, The New York Times, Smithsonian, American Scholar, and elsewhere.
 He has been awarded a fellowship from the National Endowment for the Arts and two Fulbright grants to India.

 After Hower graduated from Cornell University in 1963, he lived in East Africa for three years, where he taught high school, sang in local nightclubs, and wrote his first novel, The New Life Hotel.
 Later, he earned a masters degree in Anthropology from the University of California, doing field work among Los Angeles street gangs.